The Sailing Committee have been discussing how to make the starting of races more fair when there are strong winds and capsized boats.

 Changes to Sailing Instructions published here.

-Congratulations to Martin and Lynn Harland who comprehensively take the win in the morning and afternoon series.
+Congratulations to Martin and Lynn Harland, who win the morning and afternoon series.